deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 ![](figures/figures_6_1.png)

-> 🔼 The figure illustrates the transition-focused observation abstraction process, showing how the Hungarian algorithm matches elements between consecutive observations to highlight important state differences, which are then converted into a free-form natural language description by an LLM.
+> 🔼 The figure illustrates the transition-focused observation abstraction process, showing how the Hungarian algorithm matches elements between consecutive observations to generate a free-form description highlighting important state differences.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: The overview of transition-focused observation abstraction.